-

 Operationalising Trust: Government Systems as the Cyber Security Baseline for a Resilient Nation

-Tim Neal - Assistant Secretary Government Cyber and Protective Security - Department of Home Affairs
+Tim Neal - Assistant Secretary Commonwealth Security Policy - Department of Home Affairs

 As Australia transitions from Horizon 1 to Horizon 2 of the 2023–2030 Cyber Security Strategy, government systems play a foundational role in setting the security standard for the broader economy.
 This keynote reflects on the lessons learned from early implementation—what’s working, what’s been challenging—and outlines how the federal government is uplifting its own posture to build trust, improve interoperability, and support national resilience.